foundweekends/pamflet/docs/04/c.markdown

     dispatch=0.8.5
     ---

-Properties in the front patter takes precedence over the ones in `template.properties`.
+Properties in the front matter takes precedence over the ones in `template.properties`.

 ###### Note